dan5e3s6ares/arma/README.md

   ],
   "update_on_start": true,
   "update_time_interval": 86400,
-  "yaml_folder": "Install the PyYAML package or the uvicorn[standard] optional" }
+  "logging": "Install the PyYAML package or the uvicorn[standard] optional" }